Ravensbrück concentration camp: Guards

-Besides the male Nazi administrators, the camp staff included over 150 female SS guards assigned to oversee the prisoners at some point during the camp's operational period.
+Besides the male Nazi administrators, the camp staff included over 150 female guards assigned to oversee the prisoners at some point during the camp's operational period.
+The technical term for a female guard in a Nazi camp was an Aufseherin, 'overseer'.
 Ravensbrück also served as a training camp for over 4,000 female overseers.
-The technical term for a female guard in a Nazi camp was an Aufseherin.
 The women either stayed in the camp or eventually served in other camps.

 Some of these women went on to serve as chief wardresses in other camps.
 Several dozen block overseers (Blockführerinnen), accompanied by dogs, SS men and whips oversaw the prisoners in their living quarters in Ravensbrück, at roll call and during food distribution.
 At any single time, a report overseer (Rapportführerin) handled the roll calls and general discipline of the internees.
 Rosel Laurenzen originally served as head of the labour pool at the camp (Arbeitdienstführerin) along with her assistant Gertrud Schoeber.
 In 1944 Greta Bösel took over this command.
-Other high ranking SS women included Christel Jankowsky, Ilse Göritz, Margot Dreschel, and Elisabeth Kammer.
+Other high ranking female guards included Christel Jankowsky, Ilse Göritz, Margot Dreschel, and Elisabeth Kammer.
 Head wardress at the Uckermark death complex of Ravensbrück was Ruth Neudeck (January 1945 – March 1945).
 Regular Aufseherinnen were not usually granted access to the internees' compound unless they supervised inside work details.
 Most of the SS women met their prisoner work gangs at the gate each morning and returned them later in the day.
-The treatment by the SS women in Ravensbrück was normally brutal.
-Elfriede Muller, an SS Aufseherin in the camp was so harsh that the prisoners nicknamed her "The Beast of Ravensbrück".
-Other guards in the camp included Hermine Boettcher-Brueckner, Luise Danz, Irma Grese, and Margarethe de Hueber.
+The treatment by the female guards in Ravensbrück was normally brutal.
+Elfriede Muller, an Aufseherin in the camp was so harsh that the prisoners nicknamed her "The Beast of Ravensbrück".
+Other guards in the camp included Hermine Boettcher-Brueckner, Luise Danz, Irma Grese, Herta Oberheuser, and Margarethe de Hueber.

 The female chief overseers (Lagerfuehrerinnen and Oberaufseherinnen) in Ravensbrück were: